theosZA/7Wonders/README.md

 Currently the game supports a single human player (and all other seats are played by AI players).
 There is no game setup screen yet, so to tweak the setup you will need to adjust it in the `Gameplay._Ready` method (in `Gameplay.cs`).
 You can adjust the number of players (3-7) and if the human player has a specific city board or is assigned one at random.

-⚠️ The Build dialog can be closed, but there is currently no way to reopen it, so closing the dialog will soft-lock the game.

 ## PerformanceTester

 A small console application that determines how fast a _7 Wonders_ game can be played using AI players.